This November’s election places Maryland at the forefront of the fight for control of the U.S. Congress and protecting reproductive rights.

 Right to Reproductive Freedom Amendment

 Ballot Question 1 will give Marylanders the opportunity to enshrine reproductive rights and freedom into the state’s constitution.
-If approved, the Right to Reproductive Freedom Amendment will prohibit the state from infringing on an individual’s right to prevent, continue or end their pregnancy unless “justified by a compelling State interest achieved by the least restrictive means.”
+If approved, the Right to Reproductive Freedom Amendment will prohibit the state from infringing on a person’s right to prevent, continue or end their pregnancy unless “justified by a compelling State interest achieved by the least restrictive means.”

 The constitutional amendment would prevent the state legislature from removing the right to abortion, right to use birth control and other protections from the state constitution without support from the majority of voters.